yenngee/visualAnalyticsWebsite/content/post/2021-07-11-mc1-data-preperation/index.en.markdown

 ## $ organization <chr> "GASTech", "GASTech", "GASTech", "GASTech", "GASTech", "G~
 ```

-Next from the literature review, we are able to extract some names especially under the
+Next from the literature review, we are able to extract some names and their organizations.

 ```r